-Earbuds & Bluetooth Headphones Policy Model
+Earbuds & Bluetooth Headphones PolicyProgram Model

 This model policy is intended for general information purposes only.
 It should not be construed as legal advice or legal opinion regarding any specific or factual situation.
 Follow your organization’s policies and procedures as presented by your manager or supervisor.